6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 • Learn a new dish and use the recipe to impress your friends the next time they visit you.

-• Get a bottle of the local (alcoholic) beverage and mix your friends or family a new drink.
+• Get a bottle of the local (alcoholic) beverage and mix your friends or family with a new drink.

-There’s no way something like this will end in your basement, right?
+There’s no way something like this will end up in your basement, right?
 It won’t even take up space on your shelves because it will be (sadly) gone.

-I’m not talking about the souvenir shops t-shirts, hoodies, or caps with “I HEART [input name of touristy place here]”.
+I’m not talking about the souvenir shops’ t-shirts, hoodies, or caps with “I HEART [input name of touristy place here]”.
 I’m talking about genuine typical clothes from the place you have visited.

 For example: